 The Nursing Home

-The residents of a nursing home are dependent upon the facility and its staff, which is great at a well-run, well-managed nursing home that provides compassionate care.
+The residents of a nursing home are dependent upon the facility and its staff.
+This can be great at a well-run, well-managed nursing home that provides compassionate care.
 When the nursing home neglects its fundamental duties, however, it risks its residents’ health and well-being.
-Nursing home neglect can lead to disease, infections, injury, physical harm, mental health issues, and even death.
+Further, nursing home neglect can lead to disease, infections, injury, physical harm, mental health issues, and even death.

 Some forms of nursing home neglect are physically apparent, which makes them less difficult to address, but other forms of neglect have psychological and emotional consequences that are much harder to identify.
 If you fear that your loved one is subjected to nursing home neglect, contact a personal injury attorney immediately.
 Nursing home neglect is not acceptable, and a personal injury attorney will help you better understand your legal options.